Health and Physical Education

 ESR 227Strength and Conditioning Programming Principles and Methods2

-KIN 107Introduction to Physical Education2
+KIN 107Introduction to Health and Physical Education2

 KIN 120Strength Training1